arriIsHere/arri.tech/src/index.md

 ## Hoi

 Welcome humans!
-I'm Arri, a Senior Software Engineer with a knack for frontend development and a passion for Accessability.
+I'm Arri, a Senior Software Engineer with a knack for frontend development and a passion for accessibility.
 I have just now started doing talks at conferences but I love it and am hoping to do more!

 ## Projects